ignaciodeza/qNoise/README.md

 ## Collaboration

-If you wish to collaborate with this project please contact me to my email address below.
+If you wish to collaborate with this project please contact me at the email address below.

-*Have fun!*

 ## License